daveredfern/daveredfern/content/_posts/2020-07-13-keep-it-short.md

 tags: [Writing, Thought, Management]
 ---

 Written communication can be time-consuming but it doesn’t need to be.
-When writing I use the following rules.
+When writing, I use the following rules.

 1. **Keep it short.** Less is more.
 2. **Be explicit.** Being passive can create lots of follow-up.